 In this intercalibration we have included water beetles (Coleoptera), larger crustaceans (Malacostraca), leeches (Hirudinea), molluscs (Gastropoda), alder-flies (Megaloptera), Diptera etc. Both larvae and imagines have been included for some of the groups.
 Leeches, molluscs and larger crustaceans are sensitive to acid water and important for the evaluation of acidification.
 The tolerance of the invertebrates among Coleoptera, Megaloptera, Diptera etc. is little known, but generally they are regarded as tolerant to acidic water and consequently have low importance for evaluation of acidity indices.
-However, all species will be important for the results of the identification of these groups.
-The identifications made by laboratory 1 and 3 were perfect with no faults.
-The result of Laboratory 2 was very good.
-The Qi score was 100, 93 and 100, for participants 1, 2, and 3, respectively.
+However, all species will be important for invertebrate community analysis.
+Figure 5 and Appendix tables 1 - 2 shows the results of the identification of these groups.
+The identifications made by laboratory 1 were very good with only one error.
+The result of laboratory 2 was acceptable.
+The Qi score was 96.0 and 84.0 for participants 1 and 2, respectively.